khushis1103/AI-Powered-Financial-Risk-Analyzer/README.md

 | Frontend | HTML, CSS, JavaScript |
 | Deployment | Docker, Render |

+## How it works

+The frontend collects applicant details through a form and sends them to a `/predict` endpoint.
+The backend encodes the input, runs it through the trained model, and returns a prediction along with probability scores and the top three features driving that decision (via SHAP)

 ##  Features

 - Predicts credit risk (Good/Bad) with probability scores